srg74/WLED-wemos-shield/README.md

 ## Wi-Fi LED controller with following features

-- Very easy to configure for your needs;
+- Very easy to configure for your project;
 - Easy to solder components;
-- Level shifter for relaible signal;
+- Level shifter for relaible data signal;
 - Solder jumpers for flexible confiuration;
 - Power selector (e.g 5VDC or 12/24VDC);
-- Can be configured for 1 wire and 2 wire addressable LED strips;
+- Can be configured for 1 (data) wire and 2 (data, clock) wires addressable LED strips;
 - Analog and Digital input for sound reactive compatability;
-- Button option on board (depend on type of addressable LED strip);
+- Button option on board;
-- Relay for power saving feature (without disconnecting power from LED strip it still consuming mA per LED even if none of LEDs is lit);
+- Relay for power saving feature (without disconnecting power from LED strip it still consuming current even if none of LEDs is lit);
 - Auxilary power for additional relay or other 5VDC powered devices;
 - I2C connector for OLED display or other devices that might be integrated in a feature;
 - I2S connectivity for ESP32 boards;